Enjoy This Post? Share the Love!

 After taking 4 river cruises, I have found them to be ideal for solos as:

 ● The pricing is very competitive since lodging, meals and tours are included and in some cases, tips and gateway airfare.

 ● There is a ready-made group for dinner and touring but the opportunity for time alone in your cabin.

 ● You won’t need to spend hours planning your trip.

 ● This is the perfect way to visit remote and unfamiliar destinations newly open to tourism, such as Myanmar/Burma.
-Many like the Mekong Delta are not easily accessible except by boat.
+Many like the Mekong Delta are not easily reached except by boat.

 ● You can unpack once while still having new places to explore in day trips at key spots only accessible by boat.

 ● Although safety can never be guaranteed even at home, a river cruise does have certain security advantages.
 For example, there is no need to rummage around solo at night for meals and works as a standalone package or as an extension to a business or leisure trip.

 Tip 38.
 Compare the overall cost and a breakdown on a daily basis of the river cruise with an estimate of the following components:

 ● Average rate for 4-star lodging for 6 nights,